Latvia, officially known as the Republic of Latvia.

 The flag of Latvia consists of three horizontal stripes wider crimson

-stripes are located at the top and at the bottom and narrower white one is
+stripes are located at the top and at the bottom and a narrower white one is

 Christianity is the main religion that has been traditionally practiced in the country.